-- The Company held regular meetings of the Board of Directors ten times during the fiscal year under review to determine important business matters defined in the laws and regulations, Articles of Incorporation and the Board of Directors Regulations, and supervised execution of the duties. - In principle the Management Committee met twice a month to deliberate beforehand matters to be resolved by the Board of Directors and other important business matters and to report on important progress of the business operations.

-vi) Execution of duties of the Audit & Supervisory Board Members
+- The Company held the "Regular Meetings of the Board of Directors" ten times during the fiscal year under review to determine important business matters defined in the laws and regulations, the "Articles of Incorporation" and the "Board of Directors Regulations," and supervised execution of the duties. - In principle, the Company held meetings of the "Management Committee" twice a month to deliberate beforehand matters to be resolved by the "Board of Directors" and other important business matters and to report on important progress of the business operations. - The Company held meetings of the "Management Advisory Committee," the majority of which are Independent Directors/Audit & Supervisory Board Members, three times a year, and discussed the nomination, remuneration, and governance.
+The committee ensures transparency and fairness in nomination, remuneration, and governance. - The Company held meetings of the "Liaison Committee of Independent Outside Directors and Audit & Supervisory Board Members" comprising Independent Outside Directors and Audit &